In compliance with regulations

 Requirements for shipment of dangerous goods

 Dangerous goods are an essential part of modern living, but by their very nature, they present a hazard to life and the environment if they are not handled, stored, and transported correctly.
-At DSV, we specialise in the handling and storage of dangerous goods for sea transport.
+At DSV, we specialise in the handling and storing of dangerous goods by sea transport.

-Dependent on your volumes being consigned, dangerous goods sea freight may be transported in sea vessels, tanks, cylinders, or packages, so when transporting dangerous goods, you must know the correct classification of your goods and what quantity limits may apply.
+Depending on your volumes being consigned, dangerous goods may be transported in sea vessels, tanks, cylinders, or packages, so when transporting dangerous goods, you must know the correct classification of your goods and what quantity limits may apply.
 This will help you determine the correct documentation, packaging and labelling that is required.

 Learn about the requirements for shipping dangerous goods